 Those with severe symptoms on their genitals may be embarrassed or concerned about what their sexual partners might think.
 In some cases, the spots may bleed if injured or during intercourse.

-It is not uncommon for patients with Fordyce spots on their lips to go to several dermatologists and plastic surgeons and find that only a minority are able to identify what they are and provide information regarding their cause, nature, and possible treatments.
+It is not uncommon for people with Fordyce spots on their lips to visit several dermatologists and plastic surgeons and find that only a minority can identify them.

-If an individual notices any changes to the genitals or face, they should be checked out by a doctor.
-However, Fordyce spots are not a health concern.
+If you notice any changes to the genitals or face, they should be checked out by a doctor.
+However, Fordyce spots are not a pressing health concern.